enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 alias: (Summarize/Answer) (Revise 1-2-3) (Mindmap)
 ---

-1. region of xxx analysis
+1. How does the Regions of analysis helps us
-2. Bonferroni - conservative - overcorrection
+2. What does overcorrection means in the Bonferroni test?
 3. one tail, two tails
-4. FDR definition
-5. what does the 2nd Level means?
+5. what does the 2nd Level Y means??
-6. Level 1 contrast test
+6. What is the Level 1 contrast test meausring?
-7.
+7. 	how do you know a cluster is stat. significant?
+8. How does Family wise Error works helps correcting the p-value
+9. How do Non-Parametric helps correcting the p-value
+10. What does controlling means in the FDR?

 What are the different levels of significance?
 	Voxel level